Ameer-clk/DevOps-Security/README.md

 1. Ensure you have Python installed on your system.
-2. Install the required dependencies by running: pip install requests beautifulsoup4
+2. Install the required dependencies by running:

-bash
-Copy code
-3. Run the script by executing the following command: python web_vulnerability_scanner.py

-csharp
-Copy code
-4. Provide the URL of the webpage you want to scan when prompted.

-### Fail2Ban Configuration

-1. SSH into your EC2 instance.
-2. Update the package list using the command: sudo apt-get update

-arduino
-Copy code
-3. Install Fail2Ban using the command:
-sudo apt-get install fail2ban

-csharp
-Copy code
-4. Configure Fail2Ban by creating a new configuration file: sudo vim /etc/fail2ban/jail.d/sshd.conf

-sql
-Copy code
-Add your desired rules and settings for SSH protection.
-5. Create the SSHD filter by copying the default filter configuration: sudo cp /etc/fail2ban/filter.d/sshd.conf /etc/fail2ban/filter.d/sshd.local

-vbnet
-Copy code
-6. Restart the Fail2Ban service to apply the new configuration: sudo systemctl restart fail2ban

-csharp
-Copy code

-### Simple Port Scanner

-1. Ensure you have Python installed on your system.
-2. Run the script by executing the following command: python simple_port_scanner.py

-sql
-Copy code
 3. Provide the IP address or hostname of the target host when prompted.

 ## Important Notes